routetopa/spod-plugin-tchat/README.md

 * Clone this project by following the github instruction on *SPOD_INSTALLATION_DIR/ow_plugins*
 * Install the plugin on SPOD by *admin plugins panel*

+### Note

+*To use this plugin you must install the Notification System plugin (spod-plugin-notification-system).
+[Notification System plugin](https://github.com/routetopa/spod-plugin-notification-system) implements the synchronous mechanism*